corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/run-demo-cordapp.md

   `./gradlew build`

 This command builds the CorDapp package (`.cpk`) files.
-Most CorDapps will have two files: a `contracts` file and a `workflows` file.
+Most CorDapps have two files: a `contracts` file and a `workflows` file.
 The command also builds the CorDapp package bundle (`.cpb`).

 4. Deploy the network using `corda-cli` and `docker-compose`:
   `corda-cli network deploy -n solar-system | docker-compose -f - up`

 {{< note >}}
-The safest and preferred method for seeing the contents of the network is by piping to Docker.
+The safest way to view the network contents is to pipe them to Docker.

 While this is *not* the recommended approach, you can also output the contents to a file if you want to see what is happening.
 Use this command to do so: `corda-cli network deploy -n solar-system -f solar-system.yaml > solar-system-compose.yaml`.
 {{< /note >}}